 Almost 95% of companies that automate their marketing efforts, use an email marketing campaign regularly.
 That is understandable if you think about it.
-A solid email marketing strategy is essential for any business that wishes to improve its customer base and tap into hidden markets at the same time.
+A solid email marketing strategy is a Virtual Agent and its essential for any business that wishes to improve its customer base and tap into hidden markets at the same time.

 Contrary to popular belief, you don’t need to write a fancy, 1000 word long email to get that attention.
 A well written, short and simple one is more than enough to compel your customers to take desired actions.

 The following tips will help you get started on an e marketing campaign that sells:

 The first thing your target customer will see when he/she sees your email from an email marketing campaign is the subject line.
 If it is boring, they may not even click on it.
 This is the first impression you will make in their inbox and will thus determine whether your email is worth reading or not.

 A killer headline is the key in this regard and the best ones arouse curiosity.
 For examples, tease them into clicking by asking them a question, but make sure it is relevant to the content.
 A clever play on words may also arouse their curiosity enough to compel them to read the entire thing and click on that ‘Download’ button.

 You don’t have to rely on verbs to make your email marketing campaign content actionable but it can help.
 For example, saying ‘take your loved one to dinner’ in an email campaign that promotes restaurant discounts can make your email more relevant.
 The reader will know exactly what he/she needs to do and will be curious enough to learn more.